 Bring your class to an exciting, hands-on program at Green Cay!
-School programs are tailored to the educational level of your class (K-12) through using appropriate concepts and vocabulary as well as incorporating Sunshine State Standards.
-School programs are offered Tuesday - Friday mornings and last approximately 1 hour and 45 minutes.
+School programs are tailored to the educational level of your class (K-12).
+Most programs are designed to incorporate CPALMS Standards.
+Please contact us to learn more.
+Activities promote environmental awareness, conservation, and recreation.
+School programs are offered Tuesday - Friday mornings and last approximately 90 minutes.
+All programs include a classroom presentation followed by a boardwalk tour.
 All programs are by reservation only.
-Fees are $1 per student, with a maximum of 60 students.
-Please call the Nature Center at 561-966-7000 for more information or to make a reservation.
+Fees are $2 per student, with a maximum of 60 students.
+Programs include one free chaperone (staff/parent) for every 10 paying children.
+Additional adults must pay the program fee.
+Please call the Nature Center at 561-966-7000 for more information.

 Program Information and Request Form

 Explore the watery world of wetlands!
 Students will discover what wetlands are and why they are important to plants, animals and humans alike.
 A working model of a wetland allows students a hands-on, experimental approach to seeing how a wetlands works on a smaller scale.
 After this program, students will be able to answer the questions:

 What is a wetland and what are the 4 types?

 What are the two main functions of a wetland that protects humans?

 - What is the water cycle and how does it work?